An event plan is a vital document which outlines all the elements of the event. For example:

 You may also need a specific licence for your event.
 For more information on the licences that may be applicable, visit licences and permits

-For further information, please contact Events Licensing, Public Safety and Regulation, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.
+For further information, please contact Events Licensing, Public Safety, Regulation & Development, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.

 Phone: 0191 2777130